Battle of Fornovo

-Antecedents
+Background

-In the year 1495, Charles VIII was the youthful King of France, the most powerful state in medieval Europe.
-A dreamer who saw himself as the saviour of Christian Europe, he believed he could roll-back the ever-spreading tide of Ottoman Turkish conquest.
+In 1489, Pope Innocent VIII deposed Ferdinand I and offered the Kingdom of Naples to Charles VIII of France.
+(Note: Watkins states Ferdinand I of Naples was excommunicated and deposed by Pope Innocent VIII.)
+The Angevin inheritance to Naples transferred to the French crown in December 1481, later forming the basis of Charles VIII's claim.
+In 1495, Charles VIII was King of France, the most powerful state in medieval Europe.
+A dreamer who saw himself as the saviour of Christian Europe, he believed he could roll-back the ever-spreading tide of Ottoman Turkish conquests.
 As a base for his crusade, he was determined to seize Southern Italy.
-His claim on the Kingdom of Naples through his paternal grandmother, Marie of Anjou (1404–1463) presented such an opportunity.

 To have his hands free in Italy, Charles made various pacts with his neighbours, so they would not interfere.
-Henry VII of England was given cash, Ferdinand II of Aragon was given Roussillon and Emperor Maximillian was given Artois and Franche-Comté.
-This handing out of territory could be regarded as a total lack of foresight on Charles' behalf but he was willing to take such steps to establish his Neapolitan base for his crusade.
+Henry VII of England was given cash, Ferdinand II of Aragon was given Roussillon, and Emperor Maximillian was given Artois and Franche-Comté.